jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (a) prohibit the employee from performing work for another person unless it is necessary having regard to the reasons for which the provision is included; or
   (b) restrict the employee from performing work for another person to a greater extent than is necessary having regard to the reasons for which the provision is included.
 (5) This section does not limit or affect the law relating to restraint of trade provisions.

+### 67I Termination of employment of employee whose annual remuneration meets or exceeds specified threshold
+(1) This section applies to an employee if the employee’s annual remuneration meets or exceeds the specified remuneration threshold.
+(2) The employer, in making a decision whether to terminate the employee’s employment agreement, is not required to comply with section 4(1A)﻿(c) in observing the obligation in section 4 to deal in good faith with the employee.
+(3) If the employer terminates the employee’s employment agreement, the employer is not required to comply with a request under section 120 that relates to the employee.
+(4) An employee’s annual remuneration is calculated as follows:ar = (r ÷ d) × 364where—aris the employee’s annual remunerationris the total remuneration that the employer has paid to the employee in the period that consists of the pay periods that start and end within the 364 days immediately before the first day of the pay period within which the employer notifies the employee of the dismissaldis the number of part or full days for which the employee has held the position with the employer in the 364 days immediately before the first day of the pay period within which the employer notifies the employee of the dismissal.
+(5) For the purposes of the definition of annual remuneration (see subsection (4)), remuneration includes— (a) a PAYE income payment (as that term is defined in section RD 3(1) of the Income Tax Act 2007) that is made by the employer, other than an accident compensation earnings-related payment:
+  (b) any other benefit arising from an employee share scheme under section CE 2 of the Income Tax Act 2007.

+### 67J Employer and employee may agree that sections 67I and 113A do not apply
+Despite section 238, an employer and employee may agree in writing, as a term of the employee’s employment, that both sections 67I and 113A do not apply.

 **Unfair bargaining**